HKUST-LongGroup/CLIPDrag/README.md

 conda env create -f environment.yaml conda activate clipdrag
 ```
+f this takes too long, ```conda config --set solver libmamba ``` sets conda to use the libmamba solver and could speed up installation.

 ## Run DragNoise
 To start with, in command line, run the following to start the gradio user interface: